 Welcome to Financial Aid

-Beginning 2016-17 academic year, the Board of Governors Fee Waiver will be implementing academic standards.
-All grades will be used to determine BOG eligibility for 2016-2017.
+Beginning 2016-17 academic year, the California College Completion Grant (CCPG) – formerly known as Board of Governors Fee Waiver – will be implementing academic standards.
+All grades will be used to determine CC Promise Grant eligibility for the award year.

-Any combination of two consecutive terms of cumulative GPA below 2.0, and/or cumulative course completion less than 50% may result in loss of fee waiver eligibility.
+Any combination of two consecutive terms of cumulative GPA below 2.0, and/or cumulative course completion less than 50% may result in loss of CC Promise Grant eligibility.

 How to regain eligibility: